daos-stack/daos/docs/admin/self_healing.md

 ## Pool Query Data Redundancy Status

-**Available in:** DAOS 2.6+
+**Available in:** DAOS >= 2.8

 The `dmg pool query` command displays the pool's data redundancy status as part of the health information output.
-This field provides a clear indication of whether the pool has sufficient target availability to maintain data redundancy.
+This field provides an indication of whether the pool has sufficient target availability and the relevant rebuild state to maintain data redundancy.

 ### Output Field